Psoriatic arthritis

 What you can do

-If possible, bring a friend or a family member with you to your appointment to help you remember the information you get.
+If possible, bring a friend or a family member with you to your appointment to help you remember all the information you get.

 Make a list of:

-- Your symptoms and when they began
+- Your symptoms and when they began.

-- Your medical and family history, including any family members with psoriatic arthritis
+- Your medical and family history, including any family members with psoriatic arthritis.

-- All medications, vitamins and other supplements you take, including doses
+- All medications, vitamins and other supplements you take, including doses.

-- Questions to ask your doctor
+- Questions to ask your healthcare professional.

 Basic questions about psoriatic arthritis might include: